ishutov/nlp2018_hp_asoif_rus/README.md

 ## Results
 For more information about results of this project, see [Results.md](Results.md)

-Evaluation results of russian books and datasets are a bit lower than english, but still quite similar.
+Evaluation results of the Russian books and datasets are a bit lower than for English, but still quite similar.
-Generally, this difference can be explained by various forms of words in Russian.
+Generally, this difference might be mainly explained by various forms of words in Russian (Russian morphology).

-We've tried to solve this problem by lemmatization of russian books, and the results became better - difference between english and russian evaluation results has been reduced.
+We've attacked this problem by lemmatization of the Russian books, and the results became better - the difference between English and Russian evaluation results was reduced.

-The results could be much better, because lemmatization process was proceeded according to the russian language rules and some english words (specially, named entities) were lemmatized wrong, which led to decreasing total results.
+The results could still be better, as the lemmatization process is done according to the Russian language rules -- and some English words (specially, named entities) -- were lemmatized wrongly, which leads to decreasing total results.
-If exclude such words during lemmatization, the results will be higher.
+If such words are excluded during lemmatization, the results will be higher.
-The full analysis you can find [here](Results.md#differences-analysis)
+The full analysis can be found [here -- Results.md](Results.md#differences-analysis)